jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-covered in a variety of media outlets including The Hacker News, SecurityWeek, VM Virtual Machine, Security Affairs, TechNadu, TimesNewsExpress, Hackaday, and others.In the summer of 2021, NCC Group researchers gave 10 technical presentations at Black Hat USA, and 7 technical presentations at DEF CON 29\.
-This included 2 Black Hat Briefings, 2 Black Hat Arsenal tools, and 6 BlackHat Training sessions, as well as 2 main track DEF CON talks, 3 DEF CON Demo Labs presentations, and 2 DEF CON Village talks.
-Many of those have been discussed elsewhere in this report, but the remaining ones will be outlined here.Among those presentations was a Black Hat USA Trainingtitled Bad Active Directory (BAD) created by Dhruv Verma, Michael Roberts, and Xiang Wen Kuan.
-BAD is a beginner\-to\-intermediate level training for hacking Windows Active Directory.On August 12th 2021, Richard Warren observed threat actors active attempts to exploit Exchange ProxyShell vulnerabilities, which was picked up by thehackernews, Bleeping Computer, NationalCybersecurity, Theultramods, Archyde, Threatpost, and Redmond Magazine.In September 2021, Richard Warren released Yararules that detect a remote code execution vulnerability in MSHTML (CVE\-2021\-40444\), which depends upon carefully\-crafted Microsoft Office documents as an exploitation vector.
+covered in a variety of media outlets including The Hacker News, SecurityWeek, VM Virtual Machine, Security Affairs, TechNadu, TimesNewsExpress, Hackaday, and others.
+In the summer of 2021, NCC Group researchers gave 10 technical presentations at Black Hat USA, and 7 technical presentations at DEF CON 29\.
+This included 2 Black Hat Briefings, 2 Black Hat Arsenal tools, and 6 Black Hat Training sessions, as well as 2 main track DEF CON talks, 3 DEF CON Demo Labs presentations, and 2 DEF CON Village talks.
+Many of those have been discussed elsewhere in this report, but the remaining ones will be outlined here.
+Among those presentations was a Black Hat USA Training titled Bad Active Directory (BAD) created by Dhruv Verma, Michael Roberts, and Xiang Wen Kuan.
+BAD is a beginner\-to\-intermediate level training for hacking Windows Active Directory.
+On August 12th 2021, Richard Warren observed threat actors active attempts to exploit Exchange ProxyShell vulnerabilities, which was picked up by thehackernews, Bleeping Computer, NationalCybersecurity, Theultramods, Archyde, Threatpost, and Redmond Magazine.
+In September 2021, Richard Warren released Yara rules that detect a remote code execution vulnerability in MSHTML (CVE\-2021\-40444\), which depends upon carefully\-crafted Microsoft Office documents as an exploitation vector.
 It was covered in the media by Hurricane Labs Blog and Security Boulevard.
-Richard also developed a technique for exploiting CVE\- 2021\-40444, which he demoed on Twitter and was subsequently written about on Decipher.In September 2021, Ian Robertson \& Javed Samuelpresented Castles Built on Sand \- a pen\-testers view on integrations at CornCon.
+Richard also developed a technique for exploiting CVE\- 2021\-40444, which he demoed on Twitter and was subsequently written about on Decipher.
+In September 2021, Ian Robertson \& Javed Samuel presented Castles Built on Sand \- a pen\-testers view on integrations at CornCon.
 This talk reviewed the foundations of cryptographic vulnerabilities as applicable to open\-source software from a penetration testers